2017 was arguably Uber’s most scandal-plagued year. But as 2020 approaches, there is still no end in sight for the ride-hailing company.

 One such alternative might look like Arcade City, a decentralized ride-hailing service that allows drivers to set their own prices.
 Uber’s model rests on entering new markets with predatory prices and temporary driver incentives that eventually give way to perpetual wage cuts and worsening working conditions.
 But a service modeled after Arcade City could allow drivers to organize themselves into collectives that set their own prices, hours, and regions.
 Ride-hail services could be more fine-tuned to address specific mobility needs for specific regions (rides for late-shift workers, for low-income neighborhoods, etc.) without trapping workers in perpetual debt cycles, competing with public transit, or adding to congestion or pollution.

 While Arcade City’s biggest moves so far have been in markets where Uber has left to avoid basic safety regulations or been forced to retreat after disastrous entries, the company is not without its own problems.
 Arcade City has been the subject of police sting operations and is accused of operating illegally and using unlicensed drivers (sound familiar?).
-There is also the question of what Arcade City actually is—while a company exists along with an app, there are questions about why it seems to operate largely out of Facebook groups and whether its invocation of “blockchain technology” is a real innovation or yet another obfuscation.
+There is also the question of what Arcade City actually is—while a company exists along with an app, there are questions about why it seems to operate largely out of Facebook groups and whether its invocation of “blockchain technology” is a real innovation or yet another obfuscation (or yet another scam).

 Nevertheless, it serves to prove that Uber shouldn’t exist and that alternatives are possible.
 Those alternatives require experimentation, however, because Uber’s rise and dominance are rooted in a multitude of other problems.
 An alternative to Uber means interrogating not only whether some things should be built at all, but whether they should be commodities or private services, to begin with.